mistu01/mffmv11/README.md

 - And then copy those font files to `Files` folder of the template.
 - If you have only one font file or want to use only one weight/style then rename the file to `MFFM.ttf` and copy it to `Files` folder of the template.

+## Optional Usages:
+*You can use these options if you like.
+For example you want to use you favourite Emoji Font with this module, or want to use Bengali Font, then you can follow these tutorial stated bellow.*
+*Remember you can copy the files directly to the template's `Files` foler even though the tutorial says to put them in your local storage's `MFFM` folder.
+If you put these optional files directly in `Files` folder of the module, make sure your Local Storage's `MFFM` Folder is empty, otherwise if conflicting files are found in the `MFFM` Folder, the original module's optional content will be overwritten.*
 ## Bengali Fonts
  - You are gonna need 3 styles/weights of your Bengali font, Bold/Medium/Regular.
 If you have only one weight (ie. Regular), copy it and make total 3 copies.
  - Rename the 3 weight (Bold/Medium/Regular) Bengali font like this: